César Pinto Castillo

 I needed this in one of my projects, so after some thinking I came up with an incredibly simple idea.
 I initiated a UIToolbar object, and added it as a subview to my UIView subclass.

-I get around using public transport here in San Francisco.
+I get around using public transportion in San Francisco.
 To do that you get a "Clipper Card" which you charge with money.
 Then you just swipe it each time you are traveling by bus or subway.

 It works, but there is no easy way to easily check your balance.
 They do have a mobile website at m.clippercard.com.
 However the UX is terrible.
 For example, the first thing you see when you sign in is your name and where you live.
-To actually see your balance you have to scroll down to the bottom and tap your card.
-Terrible.
+My guess is that the user knows her name and didn't sign in to clippercard to see her name, most people probably want to either refill their clippercard or check their balance.

 My main responsibility is the iOS App.
 This includes quality, design, interaction design and implementation.